 Grant smiled.
 “You know it.
 My folks are talking to your folks about it over there.”
 He pointed.

 “My folks are also talking with them,” Jason said.
-“I think they’ll get positive feedback about Hillcrest from my folks and from Steve’s folks too.”
+“I think they’ll get positive feedback about Hillcrest from Steve’s folks and from my folks, too.”

 “Do you think we should walk over and join the conversation?”
 Grant asked.

 “I don’t think so,” Jason replied.
-“It’s best to let your parents ask questions that they might not want to have you hear.
+“It’s best to let your parents ask questions that they might not want you to hear.
 You can talk to them after Mass and find out what they think.”

 “Hey, let’s go over to where the others are standing and Jase can figure out who’s who.”
+Grant said.
 So that’s what they did.

 The sermon impressed Jason and his family.
 Father Lee spoke about God’s love for everyone.
 He quoted 1 John 4.16, “We have come to know and to believe in the love God has for us.”
 He talked about inclusion instead of exclusion, and that what John said related to “us” and that means all of us, no one excluded.
 1 John 4.16 continues, “God is love, and whoever remains in love remains in God and God in him.”
 That rang a bell with Jason.
 Gays have suffered from exclusion, and inclusion is new and continues to be implemented very slowly in the Church.
 Jason realized that one interpretation of “whoever remains in love” could relate to gays and maybe even gay marriage.
 That was worthy of some thought, and perhaps a discussion with Father Darcy.